andrewkolagit/My-SOC-Analyst-Home-Lab/README.md

 ## Conclusion:
 This project provided a comprehensive, hands-on introduction to both defensive and offensive cybersecurity practices.
 By setting up a virtual lab, deploying a Windows and Linux VM, and using tools like LimaCharlie and Sliver, I gained valuable experience in endpoint configuration, threat emulation, and real-time telemetry analysis.
 Most importantly, I learned how to detect and respond to attacks using LimaCharlie’s EDR capabilities, including building custom Detection & Response rules based on observed malicious behavior.
 This was a really great SOC Home Lab setup from start to finish.

-I thank Eric Capuano in creating this project which really helps a beginner like me to understand a part of what an SOC Analyst does and dive into the works they do.
+I thank Eric Capuano in creating this project which really helps a beginner like me to understand a part of what an SOC Analyst does as I dive into field.
 I also thank Gerald Auger (Simply Cyber YouTube) for the video he made on how to set it up, leading step by step.